FC Istiklol: 2020s

-On 18 January 2023, Igor Cherevchenko was appointed as the new Head Coach of Istiklol on a one-year contract.
+On 18 January 2023, Igor Cherevchenko was appointed as the new head coach of Istiklol on a one-year contract.

 On 1 November 2023, Istiklol defeated Ravshan Kulob 4–2 on penalties in the 2023 Tajikistan Cup Final, after an initial 1–1 draw, to claim their 10th Tajikistan Cup title.
 A month later, on 1 December 2023, Istiklol defeated Kuktosh Rudaki 4–1 to secure their 10th league title in a row, and 12th overall.

 On 11 February 2024, Istiklol announced that Igor Cherevchenko, Yuri Baturenko, Alisher Tukhtaev and Lilia Sidorkina had all left the club after their contracts had expired.
-On 15 March 2024, Istiklol announced that Nikola Lazarevic had been appointed as their new Head Coach on a one-year contract.
+On 15 March 2024, Istiklol announced that Nikola Lazarevic had been appointed as their new head coach on a one-year contract.

 On 19 June 2024, Ehson Panjshanbe scored the club's 1,000th league goal.

-On 4 October 2024, Istiklol announced the return of Igor Cherevchenko as their Head Coach after Nikola Lazarevic had left his role as Head Coach in mid September 2024.
-On 1 November 2024, Istiklol were crowned Champions of Tajikistan for the thirteenth time, after closest challengers Khujand were defeated 1-0 by Vakhsh Bokhtar.
+On 4 October 2024, Istiklol announced the return of Igor Cherevchenko as their head coach after Nikola Lazarevic had left his role as head coach in mid-September 2024.
+On 1 November 2024, Istiklol were crowned Champions of Tajikistan for the thirteenth time, after closest challengers Khujand were defeated 1–0 by Vakhsh Bokhtar.

+On 8 December 2025, Istiklol secured their 14th Tajikistan title after a 1–1 draw with Vakhsh Bokhtar, and qualified for the 2026–27 AFC Challenge League in the process.
+On 29 December 2025, Istiklol announced that the contracts of Igor Cherevchenko and his coaching staff had expired and that they had left the club.

+On 3 February 2026, Istiklol announced the appointment of Vitaly Levchenko as their new head coach on a contract until the end of 2026.